dicethrow/pandown/demos/demo_report/content/main.md

 ---
 title: Some title
+subtitle: And a small subtitle
 documentclass: paper
 panflute-filters: [ignore_comments, assemble_parts]
 panflute-path: '~/Documents/Uploads/filters'
 starting_dir: "~/Documents/Uploads/content"
 ...

+# This is part one

-# heading level 1 in /main.md
+## heading one in /main.md

 Edit made on new os.